pengguo318/CTSP/README.md

-# CTP_SingleCraneDataSet
+# PMJS_SC DataSet
-This file consists of all test instances designed for the Container transshipment problem with synchronization operations.
+This file consists of all test instances and solution results for parallel machine transshipment scheduling problem with synchronized operations.